-As of mid-July, 2020, both the Shadbolt Centre for the Arts and the Burnaby Art Gallery had reopened.
+As of mid-July, 2020, both the Shadbolt Centre for the Arts and the Burnaby Art Gallery are reopened.
 Burnaby Village Museum also reopened for a few weeks in the summer.
 However, it was unable to operate its Heritage Christmas attraction during the last few weeks of the year because of increased COVID-19 restrictions.

 Deer Lake Park in Burnaby

 The Burnaby Village Museum is located in the northeast corner of the park at 6501 Deer Lake Avenue.
-It’s an excellent outdoor museum with free admission in the summer and at a few other times of the year.
+It’s an excellent outdoor museum with free admission in the summer and a few other times of the year.

 Deer Lake Events